ft-interactive/on-your-marks/README.md

 # [on-your-marks](https://ig.ft.com/sites/on-your-marks)

->

 [![Build Status][circle-image]][circle-url] [![Dependency Status][devdeps-image]][devdeps-url]

 ## Local

+First time: make a `.env` file and put `SPREADSHEET_KEY` in it, set to the spreadsheet key for this project.
+Then do `npm run download-data`.

 ```
 npm start
 ```

-Build/compile, start a dev server and watches for changes.
+Build/compile, start a dev server and watch for changes.

 # Deploy